gaycodegal/operator-12/README.md

 [MIT license](./LICENSE) for the project.
 I'm going to work in a Powered-by-Lua image eventually into the project.
 Also the MOZART NBP font (by Nate Halley) is used by this project.
 See [its readme](./resources/fonts/mozart_readme.txt) for details.
+This project also makes use of code licensed under the Happy Bunny License, which imposes [additional restrictions](./resources/fonts/mozart_readme.txt) on its use.
+No Bunnies were made unhappy in the making of this film.

 Thanks/Licenses page in testing at `bazel run //:operator-12 viewer` this simply displays all the licenses used by/planned to be used by the project when compiled & linked.
 These are located [here](./resources/licenses/).